 This surgery connects a branch of the scalp artery, the superficial temporal artery (STA), to a branch of the brain artery, the middle cerebral artery (MCA) on the outer surface of the brain.
 This improves the brain’s blood supply right away.
 This microsurgical procedure is also called an extracranial to intracranial bypass graft (EC-IC bypass).

 Children under age five may not be good candidates for this procedure because their arteries are often too small to bypass.

 EDAS is a surgery that supplies new blood flow to the brain indirectly.
-In this procedure, a branch of the superficial temporal artery is laid on the surface of the brain.
+In this procedure, a branch of the superficial temporal artery (a large blood vessel in the neck) is laid on the surface of the brain.
 This artery will usually grow new arteries into the brain to provide more blood flow in about six to eight weeks.